Financial assistance options while on unpaid maternity leave require creativity, an open mind, timely action, and a lucky work location.

 New mothers might be able to get food stamps while on unpaid maternity leave.
 The Supplemental Nutrition Assistance Program (SNAP) is a government benefit helping low-income families buy groceries.

-Apply for food stamps by contacting your local SNAP office.
-The drop in earnings might allow you to qualify, as projected annual income is a critical qualifier.
+Contact your local SNAP office to apply for food stamps.
+A drop in earnings might allow you to qualify, as projected annual income is a critical qualifier.

 Cash Assistance

-You might qualify for cash assistance and other benefits while on unpaid maternity.
+While on unpaid maternity leave, you might qualify for cash assistance and other benefits.
 Temporary Assistance for Needy Families (TANF) is a government program for low-income households with children.

 Apply for TANF by contacting your state agency, which makes final determinations.
 Your newborn baby and lower projected annual earnings may allow you to qualify for survival cash.